5 Minute White Chocolate Fudge (3+ ways)

 Mint isn’t the only way you could doctor this fudge: make it lemon or coconut or any flavor using ANY flavor extract, then stir in some mix-in that matches, like toasted coconut.

-One simple fudge recipe, infinite possibilities.
+One simple 5 minute white chocolate fudge recipe, with infinite possibilities.
 Which will you make?
 (And yes, this SAME recipe works with chocolate chips!!)

 5 Minute White Chocolate Fudge